The Historical Places of the Syracuse – Wawasee Area

 The Crow's Nest

-There are few families that have influenced this area as much as the decendants of Nathaniel Crow.
+There are few families that have influenced this area as much as the descendants of Nathaniel Crow.
 In 1845, at age 21, Nathaniel traveled on horseback from Ohio to the wilderness of Indiana.
 Nathaniel married Eliza Airgood in 1852, and together, they acquired more than 560 acres of land around Lake Wawasee, practically all of it within in the former Flat Belly Reserve.

 From Turkey Creek to Buttermilk Point